minnojs/minnojs.github.io/content/en/blog/tutorials/free-web-iat.md

 ### Processing the IAT data

 The data will be saved under your OSF project, based on the information you provided in the DataPipe website.
 There will be a separate file for each task in the study, for each participant.
-The participant is identifed by session_id.
-The session_id is a part of the file name and it is also saved on each row of each data file.
+The participant is identifed by sessionId.
+The sessionId is a part of the file name and it is also saved on each row of each data file.

 If you want an example how to analyze the data from the [example study](https://github.com/baranan/minno-tasks/tree/master/docs/studies/datapipe.example.iat1), you can download [this R script](https://github.com/baranan/minno-tasks/blob/master/docs/studies/datapipe.data.analysis/iat.data.analysis.rmd).